Europe 2020 indicators - education

 - Pupils between 4 years and the starting age of compulsory education - as % of the corresponding age group (educ_uoe_enra10)

-- Low achievers in reading, maths and science: OECD/PISA and (tsdsc450)
+- Low achievers in reading, maths and science: OECD/PISA (tsdsc450)

 - Tertiary educational attainment (t2020_41)

-- Population by educational attainment level, sex and age (edat_lfse_03)
+- Population by educational attainment level, age and country of birth (edat_lfse_9912)

 - Total public expenditure on education by education level and programme orientation (educ_uoe_fine06)

 Education and training lie at the heart of the Europe 2020 strategy and are seen as key drivers for growth and jobs.
-The recent economic crisis along with an ageing population, through their impact on economies, labour markets and society, are two important challenges that are changing the context in which education systems operate (also see the Europe 2020 indicators — Employment article).
-At the same time education and training help boost productivity, innovation and competitiveness.
+The recent economic crisis along with an ageing population, through their impact on economies, labour markets and society, are two important challenges that are changing the context in which education systems operate .
+At the same time, education and training help boost productivity, innovation and competitiveness.

 Nowadays upper secondary education is considered the minimum desirable educational attainment level for EU citizens.
 Young people who leave education and training prematurely lack crucial skills and run the risk of facing serious, persistent problems in the labour market and experiencing poverty and social exclusion.
-Early leavers from education and training who do enter the labour market are more likely to be in precarious and low-paid jobs and to draw on welfare and other social programmes.
-They are also less likely to be ‘active citizens’ or engage in lifelong learning (European Commission, 2016).
+Early leavers from education and training who do enter the labour market are more likely to be in precarious, low-paid jobs and to draw on welfare and other social programmes.
+They are also less likely to be ‘active citizens’ or engage in adult learning.

 In addition, tertiary education, with its links to research and innovation, provides highly skilled human capital (see the article on ‘R&D and innovation’).
 A lack of these skills presents a severe obstacle to economic growth and employment in an era of rapid technological progress, intense global competition and labour market demand for ever-increasing levels of skill.
-The Europe 2020 strategy, through its ‘smart growth’ priority, therefore aims to tackle early school leaving and to raise tertiary education levels (European Commission, 2016).
+The Europe 2020 strategy, through its ‘smart growth’ priority, aims to tackle early school leaving and to raise tertiary education levels.

 ET 2020 — the EU’s Strategic Framework for Education and Training 2020

 The two Europe 2020 education targets also feature as EU benchmarks under the Strategic Framework for Education and Training 2020 (ET 2020).
-ET 2020 aims to foster European cooperation in education and training, providing common strategic objectives for the EU and its Member States for the period up to 2020.
-ET 2020 covers the areas of lifelong learning and mobility; quality and efficiency of education and training; equity, social cohesion and active citizenship; and creativity, innovation and entrepreneurship at all levels of education and training.
+ET 2020 aims to foster European co-operation in education and training, providing common strategic objectives for the EU and its Member States up to 2020.
+ET 2020 covers the areas of adult participation in learning and mobility; quality and efficiency of education and training; equity, social cohesion and active citizenship; and creativity, innovation and entrepreneurship at all levels of education and training.
 To support the achievement of these objectives ET 2020 sets EU-wide benchmarks.
 In addition to the two Europe 2020 targets for education, there are another five benchmarks:

 - The share of low-achieving 15 year olds in reading, mathematics and science should be less than 15 %.

-- An EU average of at least 20 % of higher education graduates and of at least 6 % of 18 to 34 year olds with an initial vocational qualification should have had some time studying or training abroad.
+- An EU average of at least 20 % of higher education graduates and of at least 6 % of 18 to 34 year olds with an initial vocational qualification should have spent some time studying or training abroad.